hyperdimensional-computing/torchhd/README.md

 ## Installation

-Torchhd is hosted on PyPi and Anaconda, use one of the following commands to install:
+Torchhd is hosted on PyPi, use the following command to install:

 ```bash
 pip install torch-hd